 “Consider the impossibility of remaining pure, of escaping the mechanisms of power.”

 Eager for a fantastic surrealist video party with great Blu-rays of the film of Luis Buñuel?
 There aren’t too many available, and most of those are Criterion releases of his later French films.
 Even some of Criterion’s older DVDs aren’t all that hot — their Simon of the Desert is great but I haven’t seen a really good copy of Viridiana.
 If you want to dig earlier than 1960, the pickings are really slim.
-I was able to nab pretty good DVDs of The Young One and Death in the Garden, and there is a smattering of so-so to ‘barely acceptable’ discs out there for his early Mexican pictures, but most of them circulate on inferior bootleg copies.
+I was able to nab pretty good DVDs of The Young One and Death in the Garden.
+A smattering of so-so to ‘barely acceptable’ discs are available for his early Mexican pictures, but most circulate on inferior bootleg copies.
 As late as 1975 I remember Los Angeles screenings of great prints of his masterpieces Los Olvidados and The Criminal Life of Archibaldo de la Cruz, but I’ve never seen decent video copies.

 So when I saw a 2013 French Blu-ray of Buñuel’s La fièvre monte à El Pao (“Fever Mounts in El Pao” ) I grabbed it right away.
 Although listed as Region B, it’s actually an all-region disc; I assume the accompanying DVD must be in PAL format, however.
 It doesn’t have a Spanish language track, but further investigation shows that the Paris end of the French-Mexican co-production was in the driver’s seat, and most of the cast appears to be speaking French.
 A contemporary Spanish language review said that the Spanish dub wasn’t so good.
 With an excellent image and clear audio, this is a real find.